Advanced Reports

 image

-There, you’ll find a dropdown listing all available reports, each accompanied by a short explanation to help you understand what data it provides and in what context it's useful.
+There, you’ll find a dropdown listing all advanced reports available, each accompanied by a short explanation to help you understand what data it provides and in what context it's useful.

 Once selected, the report will display in a table view, allowing you to explore and analyze all the data efficiently.